-Buyers get a "Good Faith Estimate" of closing costs around the time the loan application is submitted to the lender.
-This closing cost estimate is based on the loan officer's past experience.
-Please note that while our GFEs are very accurate, we can't always predict your closing costs to the penny.
-We go over GFEs with buyers almost every day, so we will be happy to answer the you have about closing costs.
+Buyers get a "Loan Estimate" of closing costs at the time the loan application is submitted to the lender.
+The closing costs enumerated in the Loan Estimate are estimated based on America's Money Source's experience with mortgage loans, but costs often change by small amounts between delivery of the Loan Estimate (LE) and closing.
+We go over LEs with buyers every day, so we will be happy to answer your questions about closing costs.

 Standard Closing Costs